 On October 15, 2021, the Company filed a lawsuit against Dr. Jamey Weichert, a former director and executive officer of the Company ("Dr. Weichert") and Dr. Anatoly Pinchuk, a former employee and consultant of the Company ("Dr. Pinchuk") in the U.S. District Court for the Western District of Wisconsin.
-The Company is alleging, among other claims, that Dr. Weichert and Dr. Pinchuk breached their contractual and fiduciary duties to the Company by diverting intellectual property that rightfully belonged to the Company to a company controlled by Dr. Weichert.
+The Company alleged, among other claims, that Dr. Weichert and Dr. Pinchuk breached their contractual and fiduciary duties to the Company by diverting intellectual property that rightfully belonged to the Company to a company controlled by Dr. Weichert.
+Wisconsin Alumni Research Foundation, the putative owner of the disputed intellectual property that licensed the intellectual property to Dr, Weichert's new company, moved to intervene in litigation.
 Although the disputed intellectual property does not directly affect the clinical studies of iopofosine or other compounds in the Company's clinical pipeline, the disputed intellectual property may potentially enhance future areas of research, development and commercialization.
-The Company is seeking monetary damages, injunctive relief, and reasonable attorneys' fees and expenses in conjunction with this lawsuit.